jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-06-18.md

 * Gather candidates' details (short bio and photo) **one week**.
 * Open Polls **open time spanning at least the JHB and CT meetup dates and one week after**:
     * Primary post on GDoSA
-        * Anyone a member of GDoSA can vote.
+        * Anyone a member of GDoSA can vote, as long as they were a member before the "call for candidates" opened this will allow us to try to ensure that fake accounts aren't setup before hand.
         * Vote by supplying a list in order of preference of up to 7 candidates.
-        * Only one vote per person, the latest of multiple votes cast by one person invalidates the preceding ones by that person unless the latest is invalid, the the latest preceding one, if one exists will count.
+        * Only one vote per person, the latest of multiple votes cast by one person invalidates the preceding ones by that person unless the latest is invalid, then the latest preceding one, if one exists will count.
         * Adam and Riaan will tally the votes **< one week**.
 Counting 7 points for the highest preference and one less point for every one thereafter per vote.
-        * Greg will publish the results.
+        * Greg will audit and publish the results.
     * Use MailChimp
     * Use Google+
     * Use dasa.org.za